saadshahd/scss-mixin-trump-maker/readme.md

 It takes a map of `key: value` or list and generates a set of **trump** classes.

+The trump class terminology comes from [cssguidelin.es](https://cssguidelin.es/)

 #### Install
-  - `npm i -S scss-mixin-trump-maker`
+  1- `npm i -S scss-mixin-trump-maker`
-  - include into your SCSS code
+  2- Import it into your SCSS code:
     ```scss
     @import "~scss-mixin-trump-maker/index";
     ```